dealingwith/daniel-industries/_posts/2022-05-08-the-hospital.markdown

 The number at which a blood transfusion is administered is 7.0.
 I got my first bag of blood Thursday night, just a little under 24 hours after arriving.
 The bleeding had not stopped.
 My next reading was 6.3.
 Another bag was administered Friday morning.
 And the cause of the bleeding was addressed.

 It's amazing how quickly the body starts recovering once you've stopped some internal bleeding.
 By late Friday I was feeling much better.
-I'd taken a shower.
+I took a shower.
 It took so long for the water to get warm that I just assumed it never would and washed my hair with cold water.
 I brushed my teeth for the first time in 48 hours.
 I put on clean clothes.
 Small miracles.

 Friday night I was still below 7.0.
 Another blood transfusion was ordered.
 I resisted.
 The cause of the bleeding was described to me as having had a 0.2% chance of occurring.
 I wasn't feeling particularly lucky.
 Blood transfusions struck me as inherently risky.
 My nurse phoned the PA who ordered the transfusion and I talked to her about it.